CodeLouisville/May2017-FEWD-Class-Project/readme.md

     height: 40px;
 ```

-Finally, let's make the "Sign Up" button change to purple (#800080) when the user hovers over it.
+Finally, let's make the "Sign Up" button change to purple (#800080) when the user hovers over it and set the background of the entire section to yellow (#E8D5B5).
 We should now have a completed Mail List section that looks great on mobile devices.